Less than 60 days left for Bristol, TN homebuilders to take advantage of ‘tap fee holiday’

 “We found a really nice lot,” Vaught explained.
 “2,100 square-feet.
 I think we’re going to be much happier there than where we are now.”

 Their home meets the criteria.
-It is a single-family, within Bristol, Tennessee city limits.
+It is a single-family, within Bristol city limits.
 It does not matter who the contractor is.

 Those who plan to take advantage of this incentive should note that they would be charged the regular fees if they have not started building by March 31, 2022.